U.S. Wireless Purchase Experience Performance Studies

 - Access to competitive data sets, allowing a comparison of your company’s performance against competitors, the industry and the highest performers

 - An impact simulator built around your company’s current Key Performance Indicator (KPI) performance levels, which permits you to model the impact of one or multiple performance improvement initiatives on customer satisfaction and subsequent contract retention rates

-- Net Promoter Score®— Certified NPS® by J.D.
-Power is an independent measurement of NPS which includes the brand level Net Promoter Score® and verbatims, a NPS rank chart and verbatim text analytics.
+- Net Promoter Score®— an independent measurement of NPS, which includes the brand-level Net Promoter Score® and verbatims, an NPS rank chart and verbatim text analytics

 Net Promoter System®, Net Promoter Score®, NPS® and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc.